MKRhere/r/README.md

 ### Operating System

 - ❌ **Microsoft Windows**: Oh yes, so much for open source.
 Bring the hate on.
-But as you can probably notice, some of the software I'm used to are only available on Windows.
+But as you can probably notice, some of the software I'm used to are only available on Windows and good alternatives don't exist.
 I'm gradually replacing some of my dependencies to open source where possible, but I'm not Richard Stallman.
+- ❇️ **Debian GNU/Linux**: Debian is absolute bae.
+My search for the perfect OS came to an end on meeting Debian.
+I also use Gnome 3, which is perfect, along with Ant Bloody Theme.
-- ❇️ **Ubuntu Server**:  All my servers start as Ubuntu.
-I think the community alone is a good reason.
+- ❇️ **Ubuntu Server**:  All my servers are Ubuntu.
+I think the community support alone is a good reason.
-- ❇️ **Kubuntu**: Some times, I like to have an environment similar to my servers but Gnome DE is absolute misery.
-Hence, KDE on Ubuntu.

 ### Programming Languages

 - ❇️ **HTML/CSS**
 - ❇️ **Sass**—The indented syntax.
 Life is so much easier.
 - ❇️ **Node JS**, of course.
-- ❇️ **Python**, occasionally.
-Not experienced.

 ### Photo Editor